7 Things To Consider Before Getting Coffee With An Ex

 If It's Just Coffee, Will That Be Enough?

-While in your head you're telling yourself you just want to catch up for an hour or two, you might subconsciously want something else ... you might be trying to open back up a door to a relationship and if that's the case, you'll be disappointed when your ex heads to the door after the bill.
+While in your head you might be telling yourself that you just want to catch up for an hour or two, you might subconsciously want something more.
+If you're trying to re-open a door to the relationship, you might be disappointed when your ex keeps it short and sweet and doesn't follow up.
+Make sure that you're satisfied with the prospect of a coffee catch up being just as straightforward as it sounds, before proposing it.

 Are You Looking For Answers?

 It's totally normal to want answers after a break up.
 Especially after significant time has passed, some things become more clear while other things become even more cloudy.
-If you have questions, make that clear when you reach out to make plans.
+"For some people, clarity is needed to move on.
+The brain doesn't like unsolved mysteries and one way to free the mind from returning to an unanswerable question is to seek that clarity.
+That said, remember that even if your ex agrees to meet and answer questions, you're not guaranteed full disclosure," Dr. Lash tells Bustle, reminding us that your ex will only be as honest as they see fit.
+And, if you have questions, make that clear when you reach out to make plans.
 Don't blindside your ex with an inquisition.
 Give them the opportunity to politely decline meeting if they're uncomfortable with rehashing your relationship in a public place.

 Are You Keeping Tabs?

 Think about why you want to see your ex.
 Why do you want to know about their life?
 Is it because you care about them and want to see them thrive, or is it because you can't figure out what's going on in their life because they don't post enough on Instagram?
-It's natural to want to know what they're doing without you, but if you're reaching out under the false pretense of being OK with friendship, when you're really reaching out to get some gossip, you're better off postponing the coffee date until you've moved on a bit more.
+It's natural to want to know what they're doing without you, but if you're reaching out under the false pretense of being OK with friendship, when you're really reaching out to create a false sense of intimacy, you're better off postponing the coffee date until you've moved on a bit more.
+"Your gut matters, sometimes you have to just trust that you have all of the information you need, and rely on your intuition for the closure you desire, " Dr. Lash says, encouraging tempted excavators to search for the answers in themselves before turning back to the past.